jaxon-php/jaxon-bootbox/README.md

-Bootbox for Xajax
+Bootbox for Jaxon
 =================

-This package implements javascript alert in Xajax applications using the Bootstrap Bootbox library. http://bootboxjs.com.
+This package implements javascript alert in Jaxon applications using the Bootstrap Bootbox library. http://bootboxjs.com.

 Features
 --------

-- Enrich the Xajax response with alert functions.
+- Enrich the Jaxon response with alert functions.
 - Automatically insert the Js file of the Bootbox library into the HTML page.

 Installation